SHANMUGHA-PRIYAN-SK/PhaseUp.AI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is under development.

 ## Acknowledgments